 The enactment of Part 107 streamlined FAA’s regulations over commercial unmanned aircraft systems (UASs).

 The regulations spell out guidelines for commercial drones in the United States.
-They include requirements to stay under 400 feet altitude, maintaining line of sight at all times and flying only in the daylight.
+They include requirements to stay under 400 feet altitude, maintaining a line of sight at all times, and flying only in the daylight.

 Who can Apply for a Part 107 Waiver?

 Anyone who is flying a drone under part 107 of Chapter 14 of the Code of Federal Regulations.

 It, therefore, applies to the use of drones weighing under 55lbs for commercial operations.
 These can be drones for agriculture, search, and rescue, news and broadcasting, transportation, etc.

 What’s the Application Process?